influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/fine-grained-authorization.md

   }'
 ```

-After applying this restriction and before applying any grants, the east and west users will not be authorized to write to the database.
+After applying this restriction and before applying any grants, the east and west users will not be authorized to read from or write to the database.

 ##### Restriction option 2: one measurement within the database

-Restricting a single measurement will disallow writes within that measurement, but access to other measurements within the database will be decided by standard permissions.
+Restricting a single measurement will disallow reads and writes within that measurement, but access to other measurements within the database will be decided by standard permissions.

 ```
 curl -L -XPOST "http://localhost:8091/influxdb/v2/acl/restrictions" \